 Cover: It’s not immediately obvious but this is a game-changing cover by Andrew Skilleter.
 A bemused Doctor smirks as Kroll thrashes behind him in the swamp, but it’s believed that this is the first cover to take reference from a screenshot from the episode itself instead of a publicity still (it’s the frame where the Doctor escapes Kroll’s tentacles and grabs the Key to Time segment).
 The back-of-book text included another promotional block: ‘THE POWER OF KROLL is a novel in the Key To Time Sequence.
 Also available THE RIBOS OPERATION, THE STONES OF BLOOD and THE ANDROIDS OF TARA.
 Coming soon: THE ARMAGEDDON FACTOR’.
 Hmm – one story is conspicuous by its absence (and will be for over thirty years!).

-Final Analysis: So very close to the end of this rather dry period for the books.
+Final Analysis: We’re so very close to the end of this rather dry period for the books.
 Dicks once again translates the TV story onto the pages and makes it look easy, but he’s working from one of Robert Holmes’ worst scripts so there’s very little to work with.
 Dicks manages to add a little socio-economic commentary, but I can’t help feeling Malcolm Hulke would have done something more with this, had he still been around.
 We only have to wait a few years to see Holmes’ second attempt at the same story, for the fifth Doctor’s finale, and wait to see what Terrance Dicks does with that.
 Until then, we just have that final segment to find in the next book…